 On whether life without alcohol, caffeine and sugar is a life worth living.

-Last March, as one of my first wellness challenges, I went 30 days without alcohol, caffeine and sugar.
-It was an incredibly difficult and eye-opening experience to see if I could feel at peace with my health and hedonism without liquid courage.
-Since most people like to start the year with a detox, I’ll be sharing some tips from mine.
+Since most people like to start the year with a detox, I’ll be sharing some tips from my 30 days without alcohol, caffeine or sugar.
 But more importantly, I’ll be talking about better ways to re-tox and find moderation going forward.

 February: Green Beauty

 On cleaning up my makeup and whether or not pretty hurts.